 Our Council History

 Council 8092 received its Charter on July 19, 1982.
 Membership is currently made up of brothers from Our Lady of the Visitation, St. Catherine of Siena (Metcalfe) and St. John the Apostle (Enniskerry) parishes.
-Our Council has had its ups and downs with respect to membership and now consists of over 70 members, almost half of which are currently very active members.
+While membership numbers have fluctuated over the years, we currently have over 70 members, almost half of which are currently very active members.

 As Knights, we have taken on leadership in many of churches projects and community events.